-This measure focuses on the progression of young dual language learners' (DLLs) ability to understand spoken English with increasing proficiency.
-Listening and comprehension skills during the preschool years have been linked to future academic success and are critical for DLLs during the early period of English language development (Barrueco & Fernandez, 2015).
+This measure focuses on the progression of the ability of young dual language learners (DLLs) to understand spoken English with increasing proficiency.
+Listening and comprehension skills during the preschool years have been linked to future academic success and are critical for DLLs during the early period of English-language development (Barrueco & Fernandez, 2015).
 Proficiency in English comprehension progresses in several areas.

-- (1) The child initially relies heavily on contextual support (e.g., gestures, facial expressions, intonation, picture cues) to understand spoken English, but becomes less reliant on these cues with increasing proficiency.
-During the early stages of English language comprehension a child will often follow the lead of other more proficient English speakers; for example, when asked to wash his hands, a child may observe other children going to the sink and follow along without understanding exactly what the English word, wash, means (Ervin-Tripp, 1974). - (2) This progression coincides with an increasingly larger receptive vocabulary gained through repeated exposure to a greater variety of words used in various contexts.
+- (1) The child initially relies heavily on contextual support (e.g., gestures, facial expressions, intonation, picture cues) to understand spoken English but becomes less reliant on these cues with increasing proficiency.
+During the early stages of English-language comprehension, a child will often follow the lead of other more proficient English speakers-for example, when asked to wash his hands, a child may observe other children going to the sink and follow along without understanding exactly what the English word wash means (Ervin-Tripp, 1974). - (2) This progression coincides with an increasingly larger receptive vocabulary gained through repeated exposure to a greater variety of words used in various contexts.
 The child starts by comprehending high-frequency words and words with concrete meanings (e.g., dog, mama, book, run) and moves toward words of lower frequency that may have multiple meanings, refer to a more abstract concept, and occur in specific academic domains (e.g., measure, time, cover, cooperation).
-Recent research has shown that preschool DLLs are able to process and understand language more rapidly in the language they hear more and know better (Hammer, Hoff, Uchikoshi, Gillanders, Castro, & Sandilos, 2014).
-Consequently, they will take more time to respond to oral language prompts that are given in their non-dominant language, typically English. - (3) The advance in receptive vocabulary goes hand in hand with the advance in grammatical comprehension.
-While processing sentences, the child goes from understanding shorter phrases (e.g., simple sentences, Come here, Time to clean up) to longer sentences with more complexity (e.g., After we get home, you are going to need a bath.) and multiple sentences, and from processing sentences as units to processing sentences as multiple units flexibly combined.
-This skill reflects the DLL child's increasing mastery of the grammatical features of the English language (Bohman, Bedore, Peña, Mendez-Perez, & Gillam, 2010). - (4) The increasingly larger comprehension vocabulary and more powerful comprehension process move the child from understanding spoken English that is about what is going on here and now, to events in the past and future, events out of the immediate context, or events that are purely imaginative.
+Recent research has shown that DLLs in preschool are able to process and understand language more rapidly in the language they hear more often (Hammer, Hoff, Uchikoshi, Gillanders, Castro, & Sandilos, 2014).
+Consequently, they will take more time to respond to oral language prompts that are given in their non-dominant language, typically English. - (3) Advances in receptive vocabulary go hand in hand with advances in grammatical comprehension.
+While processing sentences, the child goes from understanding shorter phrases (e.g., simple sentences such as "Come here" or "Time to clean up") to longer sentences with more complexity (e.g., "After we get home, you are going to need a bath") and multiple sentences, and from processing sentences as units to processing sentences as multiple units flexibly combined.
+This skill reflects the DLL child's increasing mastery of the grammatical features of the English language (Bohman, Bedore, Peña, Mendez-Perez, & Gillam, 2010). - (4) With an increasingly larger receptive vocabulary and a more powerful comprehension process, the child progresses from understanding spoken English that is about what is going on here and now to understanding events in the past and future, events out of the immediate context, or events that are purely imaginative.
 Now the young DLL understands what many English words mean when they are used in specific contexts.

 - (5) All such growth is reflected in the child's handling communication more effectively, such as going from responding to one-step and routine inquiries by others with the support of nonverbal cues to demonstrating understanding of multi-step directions and narratives (Kan & Kohnert, 2008). - (6) The growth in receptive English leads to both the foundation for full English proficiency and an increased motivation and interest in listening to English.
 The child goes from initially attending to English as a newly discovered language that is necessary for interactions, to actively seeking out and engaging in English language interactions such as singing, dramatic play, and instructional activities.
-Initially, the DLL will creatively use cues such as facial expressions, gestures, intonation, and knowledge of the home language, then will eventually seek novel opportunities to participate in English interactions across multiple contexts.
+Initially, the DLL will creatively use cues, such as facial expressions, gestures, intonation, and knowledge of the home language, then will eventually seek novel opportunities to participate in English interactions across multiple contexts.
 This progression of English comprehension is highly dependent on repeated opportunities to hear English or frequent and varied verbal input from more proficient English speakers.